 - DLAB Information

 - Available DLPT Exams

 - Oral Proficiency Interview Request Form

 - Current Air Force Strategic Language Listing

-The military testing program consist of the Weighted Airman Promotion System (WAPS) and miscellaneous tests, such as the Air Force Officer Qualifying Test (AFOQT), Electronic Data Processing Test (EDPT) and Test of Basic Aviation Skills (TBAS) needed to qualify for various Air Force programs.
+The military testing program consists of the Weighted Airman Promotion System (WAPS) and miscellaneous tests, such as the Air Force Officer Qualifying Test (AFOQT), Electronic Data Processing Test (EDPT), and Test of Basic Aviation Skills (TBAS) needed to qualify for various Air Force programs.
 Interested individuals can click here or contact their WAPS monitor for more information concerning the miscellaneous exams.
-Additionally, individuals seeking to prepare for the AFCT, AFOQT, ASVAB or other academic exams can find valuable information on the Peterson’s website.
+Additionally, individuals seeking to prepare for the AFCT, AFOQT, ASVAB, or other academic exams can find valuable information on Peterson’s website.